usegalaxy-eu/operations/preserving-hardlinks.md

-Inode links are preserved when just opening a file with `O_TRUNC` and re-writing its contents.
-This is e.g. what `cp(1)` does, it also works over NFS. **Do NOT use rsync WITHOUT the --inplace option** for the job, it will mess up the link structure:
+Inode links are preserved when just opening a file with `O_TRUNC` and re-writing its contents, or even using mmap(2) for copying file contents. `cp(1)` works like this, even over NFS. **Do NOT use e.g. rsync WITHOUT the --inplace option** for the job, it will mess up the link structure:

 ```
 $ echo OLD > t1